andrewchristman/andrewchristman.github.io/_portfolio/paperscorer.md

 ### Alternatives (Summary Only)

 #### Direct Email:
-Scan the sheets as described above, but instead of using a USB drive or emailing to yourself, email the PDF directly to `scan@paperscorer.com`.
-PaperScorer will then process the PDF automatically.
+Scan the sheets as described above, but instead of using a USB drive or emailing to yourself, email the file directly to `scan@paperscorer.com`.
+PaperScorer will then process the file automatically.

 **Caution:**
 With direct emails, failed pages are not easy to identify in PaperScorer.
 For large batches, use another method.
 {: .notice--warning}

 #### Mobile App:
-Open the PaperScorer mobile app and center a single sheet in the camera viewfinder.
-The app will then automatically take a photo of the sheet and upload it to PaperScorer.
+Open the PaperScorer mobile app and center a single sheet in the camera preview on the screen.
+The app will then automatically take a photo of the sheet and process the photo automatically.

 **Caution:**
 This method requires processing sheets individually.
 For large batches, use another method.